Answer To Job

 Jung, Carl Gustav, Psychology and Religion: West and East, 1958thesis

-In his Prefatory Note Jung tells us that the occasion for writing Answer to Job (to put it in a nutshell) was his encounter with the problem of the opposites.
-And he tells us that this problem presented itself to him in two different areas: 1) The problem of the opposites in the Christian God-image which he had been working on in Aion.
-2) The opposites as encountered in alchemy.
+the occasion for writing Answer to Job (to put it in a nutshell) was his encounter with the problem of the opposites.
+And he tells us that this problem presented itself to him in two different areas: 1) The problem of the opposites in the Christian God-image… 2) The opposites as encountered in alchemy.

-Edinger identifies the problem of the opposites — in the Christian God-image and in alchemy — as the double intellectual catalyst from which Answer to Job emerged.
+Edinger’s lecture series identifies the problem of the coincidentia oppositorum — in the God-image and in alchemy — as the dual intellectual occasion that compelled Jung to write Answer to Job.

 Edinger, Edward F., Transformation of the God-Image: An Elucidation of Jung’s Answer to Job, 1992supporting

-he cannot give up his faith in divine justice, it is not easy for him to accept the knowledge that divine arbitrariness breaks the law...
-He clearly sees that God is at odds with himself — so totally at odds that he, Job, is quite cert
+he cannot give up his faith in divine justice… he has to admit that no one except Yahweh himself is doing him injustice and violence… God is at odds with himself—so totally at odds that he, Job, is quite cert

 God is a coincidentia oppositorum.
 Both are justified, the fear of God as well as the love of God.
 A more differentiated consciousness must, sooner or later, find it difficult to love, as a kind father, a God whom on account of his unpredictable fits of wrath, his unreliability, injustice, and cruelty